0xProject/0x-parser/examples/README.md

 ⚠️ WARNING

-These examples need to be migrated from using 0x-parser v1 to v2.
+The Next.js example need to be migrated from using 0x-parser v1 to v2.
 PRs welcomed.